bcgov/digital-trust-toolkit/applications/major-mines-office/governance.md

 ## 1.1 Introduction

 This document articulates the governance framework for British Columbia (B.C.)
-Major Mines Office (MMO) as a participant of the open global community that exchanges verifiable credentials:
+Major Mines Office (MMO) as a participant in the open global community that exchanges verifiable credentials:
  - [(Layer Four Application of the Trust Over IP Foundation (ToIP) Model)](https://www.trustoverip.org/wp-content/toip-model/)

 ***Acknowledgements***